wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 ### Step 2: Confirm Information

-* Title: a friendly name
+* Title is a friendly name for the service, it will be displayed first and is searchable.
-* Logical Name: must be unique, used as the asset id and will be referenced in dependencies.
+* Logical Name must be unique and is used as the unique id for the service.
+The logical name will be referenced in dependencies of this service.
-* Description: limited to 1000 characters.
+* Description is limited to 1000 characters.
-* Tags: used to group assets to make easier to find.
+* Tags are used to group assets, making it easier to find assets faster.
-* Attributes: are key and value pairs used for extending functionality and integrations with third party systems.
+* Attributes are key and value pairs used for extending functionality and integrations with third party systems.
-* Image: now with better crop functionality!
+* Service Image now has an improved crop that will resize the selection and maintain the correct aspect ratio.

 ![confirmInformation](/Images/central/add_api_service/confirmInformation.png)